 Patent Owner asserts "[b]ecause [Petitioner] failed to identify any authority supporting its written-description challenge of structural, not functional, claims, [Petitioner]'s arguments fall short."
 Prelim.
 Resp.
 34 (emphasis in original).
-Patent Owner asserts that the PTAB has found that a disclosure of structural features common to the genus is sufficient to establish written-description support for structural claims.
-For example, claims reciting an "isolated polynucleotide... at least 95% identical to the polynucleotide sequence of SEQ ID NO:2" were adequately supported by the specification because "the complete structure of the polynucleotide of SEQ ID NO: 2 has been described, and the genus [is] limited to [] polynucleotide[s] comprising a naturally occurring polynucleotide sequence at least 95% identical to the polynucleotide sequence of SEQ ID NO: 2."
+Patent Owner asserts that "all of the cases [Petitioner] cites involve functional claims," and Petitioner "ignores cases finding written-description support of purely structural claims."
+Id. at 37 (citing cases).
+According to Patent Owner, the PTAB has found that a disclosure of structural features common to the genus is sufficient to establish written-description support for structural claims.
+For example, claims reciting an "isolated polynucleotide ... at least 95% identical to the polynucleotide sequence of SEQ ID NO:2" were adequately supported by the specification because "the complete structure of the polynucleotide of SEQ ID NO: 2 has been described, and the genus [is] limited to [] polynucleotide[s] comprising a naturally occurring polynucleotide sequence at least 95% identical to the polynucleotide sequence of SEQ ID NO: 2."
 Ex parte Bandman, No. 2004-2319, Decision on Appeal at 4-5 (B.P.A.I.
 Jan.
 6, 2005).

-Id. at 38.
+Id. at 37-38.

 Patent Owner asserts "the recited structural features allow POSAs to visualize or recognize the identity of all members of the genus, because the members share 'at least 91%' of the structure of disclosed amino acid sequences (SEQ ID Nos: 3, 7 and 32-66), while limiting any amino acid sequence variation to 9%."
-Id. at 39-40 (citing Ex.
+Prelim.
+Resp.
+39 (citing Ex.
 1001, claim 1; Ex.
 2055 ¶¶ 90-92).
-Patent Owner asserts that a POSA "would have been able to visualize or recognize the identity of all members of the claimed genus of modified PH20 polypeptides manually or by using a computer and sequence-comparison software like CLUSTAL-Omega and BLAST, given the disclosed sequences."
-Id. at 40-41 (citing Ex.
-1001, 58:57-61:7; Ex.
+Patent Owner asserts that an ordinarily-skilled artisan "would have been able to visualize or recognize the identity of all members of the claimed genus of modified PH20 polypeptides manually or by using a computer and sequence-comparison software like CLUSTAL-Omega and BLAST, given the disclosed sequences."
+Id. at 40 (citing Ex.
+1001, 58:53-61:3; Ex.
 1039, 125; Ex.
 2055 ¶¶ 96-98).
 Patent Owner asserts:

 The Petition makes no effort to explain why disclosures of single-modified PH20 polypeptides are not representative of multiply modified PH20 polypeptides when the claims do not require hyaluronidase activity. . . .
-It is established Federal Circuit law that "[w]ritten description asks whether that which is claimed is adequately described." [] Here, [Petitioner] inappropriately evaluates whether the specification describes and enables what the claim simply covers but does not require, and so violates recent, binding Federal Circuit law.
-Indeed, [Petitioner] focuses myopically on the alleged absence of "any multiply-modified PH20 polypeptides that are 'active mutants," but the claims do not require "active mutants."
+It is established Federal Circuit law that "[w]ritten description asks whether that which is adequately described."
+Here, claimed is [Petitioner] inappropriately evaluates whether the specification describes and enables what the claim simply covers but does not require, and so violates recent, binding Federal Circuit law.
+Indeed, [Petitioner] focuses myopically on the alleged absence of "any multiply-modified PH20 polypeptides that are 'active mutants,'" but the claims do not require "active mutants."